secshellnet/hcloud-ansible/README.md

 # Secure Shell Networks: [Hetzner Cloud](https://www.hetzner.com/cloud) Ansible Inventory

-This repository template provides a ansible inventory to manage cloud server in hetzner cloud (hcloud).
+This repository template provides an ansible inventory to manage cloud server in hetzner cloud (hcloud).
 It performes some basic linux hardening (unattended upgrades, ssh, fail2ban) and can be extended by roles or tasks to perform whatever you need.